Petrin Hill and Look-out Tower

 2. Mirror Maze

 Mirror Maze, Bludiste in Czech, is located in a miniature castle next to the lookout tower.
 When you have navigated your way through the mirror maze you end up in a hall with distortion mirrors.
-When you have laughed at you reflection, your reward is a diorama commemorating the battle of the students with the Swedes on Charles Bridge during the Thirty-year War in the seventeenth century.
+Once you have laughed at you reflection, your reward is a diorama commemorating the battle of the students with the Swedes on Charles Bridge during the Thirty-year War in the seventeenth century.
 The Mirror Maze is the perfect attraction for the whole family.
 The walk through the labyrinth is quite quick and you may not even get lost.
 It is very suitable for young children!

 3. Nebozizek Restaurant